The magazine of Glion Institute

 This role is key in ensuring guests have a positive experience.

-Support roles
+Hospitality career path: Support roles

-These ensure the smooth running of the business but may not involve interacting with guests.
+This kind of hospitality career path in about ensuring the smooth running of the business but may not involve interacting with guests.
 These roles typically include positions within sales and marketing, human resources, and finance, and are responsible for promoting the business to potential customers, hiring and training staff, and managing budgets.

 Sales and marketing